Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Adaptation to Unknown Impact model

 Assume the computed force $\bm{F}$ by MPC in \eqref{eq: uncertainty} cannot be achieved perfectly due to walking on soft terrain.
 Therefore, equation \eqref{eq: uncertainty} can be rewritten as follow:

-which $\bm{F}_a$ is the actual ground reaction force exerted on the robot and $\tilde{\bm{F}}_a$ is the difference between the desired ground reaction force and actual reaction force.
-Given that $\tilde{\bm{F}}_a$ depends on the tracking error $\bm{e}$ and time, the uncertainty vector arising from the ground reaction force can be incorporated with $\bm{\theta}$.
+where $\bm{F}_a$ is the actual ground reaction force applied to the robot and $\tilde{\bm{F}}_a$ is the difference between the desired ground reaction force and actual reaction force.
 Therefore, we can reformulate equation \eqref{eq: terrain uncertainty dynamic} as follows:

 where the uncertainty vector $\bm{\theta}_F$ is defined as follow:

 The equation \eqref{eq: uncertainty combined} is in the form of equation \eqref{eq: uncertainty}, which uses actual ground reaction force instead of desired ground reaction force.
 Therefore, all formulations for implementing adaptive controllers are also valid for a situation with an unknown impact model.